-- The establishment of baseline functions and Board/executive relationships with Manatū Hauora and Te Whatu Ora; - Early commissioning activity; - The establishment of the first 11 lwi-Māori Partnership Boards (IMPBs) with four more likely to be formally recognised before the end of FY22/23; - The shaping of policy advice on the Therapeutics Bill to promote rongoā Māori; - The development of an interim Oranga Whānau Outcomes Framework; and - The response to recent weather events including the Auckland floods and Cyclone Gabrielle.
+- The establishment of baseline functions and Board/executive relationships with Manatū Hauora and Te Whatu Ora; - Early commissioning activity; - The establishment of the first 11 Iwi-Māori Partnership Boards (IMPBs) with four more likely to be formally recognised before the end of FY22/23; - The shaping of policy advice on the Therapeutics Bill to promote rongoā Māori; - The development of an interim Oranga Whānau Outcomes Framework; and summarised below and explored further on the following pages.

+The response to recent weather events including the Auckland floods and Cyclone Gabrielle.